If you have not yet signed up for the NASM CES certification, receive a big discount here.

 This is caused by reciprocal inhibition being altered.

-This is when we have a tight muscle that causes lowered neural drive and then lesser function of the antagonist.
+This is when we have a tight muscle that causes lowered neural drive and then the lesser function of the antagonist.

 Synergistic dominance is another occurrence here.